-Beth Chapin, a very special friend God called home early, believed in the possibilities of CJC and that people should have the options CJC provides.
-Beth’s unconditional love for humankind is what I respected about her the most; she always believed in me, took the time to listen, and inspired me to follow my dreams.
+Beth Chapin is a special friend who God called home early.
+She believed in the possibilities of CJC.
+Beth’s unconditional love for humankind is what I respected about her the most.
+She always believed in me, took the time to listen, and inspired me to follow my dreams.
 I will never forget your values, your integrity and your voice.

 “Last night, I gave a short speech at the 10-year anniversary report of Lincoln’s Community Justice Center, held in Lincoln’s most impressive room: the Grand Hall at Grand Manse, formerly the 1906 Federal District Courtroom.
 The CJC is a private nonprofit organization that serves both criminal justice agencies, offenders, and crime victims.
 It was launched a decade ago by James Jones, a man I first met 16 years ago.

 The CJC provides support services to offenders who are recently released, on probation, and on parole—both adults and juveniles.
 It serves our courts and corrections agencies by providing day reporting, victim impact training, and other alternatives to incarceration, or enhancements to unsupervised release.